benoitc/restkit/README.rst

 About
 -----

 Restkit is an HTTP resource kit for `Python <http://python.org>`_.
 It allows you to easily access to HTTP resource and build objects around it.
 It's the base of `couchdbkit <http://www.couchdbkit.org>`_ a Python `CouchDB <http://couchdb.org>`_ framework.

+Restkit is a full HTTP client using pure socket calls and its own HTTP parser.
+It's not based on httplib or urllib2.

 Installation
 ------------